jleben/arrp/README.md

 - http://flexcpp.sourceforge.net/
 - http://bisoncpp.sourceforge.net/

-### Procedure
+### Building This Project

 This project has a CMake build system.

-The standard building procedure on LINUX and Mac OS X is:
+After all the prerequisits are in place as described above, you can build this project using the standard building procedure on LINUX and Mac OS X:

     mkdir build
     cd build